Uzbekistan Covid Travel Restrictions

 All arrivals from Turkey and India (including transit passengers) are currently required to take a PCR test at the airport and to quarantine while they await the test results.
 Anyone who tests positive will either be taken to a quarantine facility or be required to remain in a pre-approved hotel.
 Those who test negative are expected to remain in self-isolation for an additional 14 days.

 Everyone who departs from Uzbekistan by air will need to show a negative PCR test.
 Test results are not required for domestic flights.

 The standard cost of PCR testing in Uzbekistan is around 25USD per person.
-The result is usually ready in 5-8 hours in Tashkent, while in other regions it could take more time.
+The result is usually ready in 4-8 hours in Tashkent, while in other regions it could take up to 12-24 hours.
 Payment, usually by cash, must be made by the patient prior to testing.

 If you don’t wish to go to a clinic, you may order testing at your hotel for a service fee of 10 USD per person.
 You will need to place your request one day in advance and send a copy of your passport to the clinic.
 Please note that this service is available only in Tashkent.

 To receive results back in 2-3 hours, express PCR testing (also available only in Tashkent) may be requested for a price of approximately 40 USD.
 Most clinics in Tashkent are open 24 hours, while in other regions the typical working hours are from 09:00 to 17:00.

 At most clinics, you will have the option of either receiving a printed result in color or a black-and-white copy via the messaging app Telegram.
 You may also get your result at the telegram bot @coronavirustest_testingbot by following these steps: